Snirozu/Funkin-Modpack-Converter/README.md

 # Funkin-ModToPsychModPack
-Tool for Psych Engine hard-coded mods to convert them into Modpacks This tool copies `assets/` and `mods/` into `mods/[ModName]/` and also creates `weeks/` with all songs to be accesible in Freeplay
+Tool for Psych Engine hard-coded mods to convert them into Modpacks <br>
+This tool copies `assets/` and `mods/` into `mods/[ModName]/` and also creates `weeks/` with all songs to be accesible in Freeplay